earthly/lib/rust/README.md

 For example `--output="release/[^\./]+"` would keep all the files in `/target/release` that don't have any extension.

 ### Thread safety
-This UDC should is thread safe.
+This UDC is thread safe.
 Parallel builds of targets calling this UDC should be free of race conditions.

 ## Examples: